OpenMS/pyopenms-docs/docs/source/mzMLFileFormat.rst

 numpress encoding
 -----------------

-We can do even better, using the numpress compression.
+We can do even better, using the :index:`numpress <numpress>` compression.
 The numpress algorithm uses lossy compression, similar to jpeg compression, which is capable of compressing data even further but at the cost of not being able to recover the original input data exactly: